The role of social media in recruitment

 A cost-effective recruitment method

-If you’d like to reach a little further beyond your current audience, or are feeling ambitious, there’s definitely room to put some money into promoting posts, or upping the production value of the content you post.
+If you’d like to reach a little further beyond your current audience or are feeling ambitious, there’s definitely room to put some money into promoting posts or upping the production value of the content you post.
 However, many businesses find that they can get great results with very little costs incurred, which is always appealing.

 Improved brand visibility

 It’s easy to get caught up in just filling a single role in your company, especially if you’re a small business and you need that person like, right now.
-However, a big part of a social media recruitment strategy is in playing the long game.
+However, a big part of a social media recruitment strategy is playing the long game.

 If your business’s social media presence shows a company that is fun to work for and is supportive of its employees, then you could potentially build some online renown.
 Maybe that one person who saw your post about an exciting team day out will have you in mind when they’re looking for a new job a few months later.
 It’s all about being memorable and appealing online.